nehaniv/Evolution-of-Complexity-in-Mealey-Automata/README.md

 You can modify MealeyEvolutionStrategy.sh to adjust:

-Population size

-Number of states

-Number of offspring

-Fitness function

-Initialization method (e.g. self-looped, random, from file)
+Population size, Number of states, Number of offspring, Number of generations, Number of runs, Fitness function (and possibly Environment variant), Initialization method (e.g. self-looped, random, from file)

-Environment variant

-All results are timestamped and saved:
+A number of results are timestamped and saved:

 LaTeX reports (.tex, compiled to .pdf)